Flossing, Why Bother?

 the excuses are endless.

 Why You Should Floss...

 There are “in excess of 700 bacterial species inhabiting the mouth.”
 (Parahitiyawa NB, Scully C, Leung WK,) Some cause disease and most of these hate oxygen, so they try to hide under the gums and this is why we need to place the floss slightly under the gums.
 By doing this daily we disturb their environment and introduce oxygen to prevent them getting too comfortable.

-Look at flossing like a workout for the gums.
-The more you do it the healthier and firmer the gums will be.
 Don’t forget bad breath too.
 It has been scientifically proven that 90 per cent of chronic halitosis cases derive from the bacteria and decomposing food in our mouths.
 There are some 20 different types of bad breath causing bacteria that live in the mouth at all times.